Advanced UV for Life - the initiative

 In addition to device developers, the consortium is borne by manufacturers that aim to develop novel solutions in currently four application fields:

-in vivo sun protection sensors, diagnostics of skin cancer and wound infection, UVB LED phototherapy
+determination of sun protection factor, diagnostics of skin cancer and wound infection, detection of blood redox status, UVB LED phototherapy

 Environment and Life Sciences